wp-plugins/mailchimp-for-wp/readme.txt

 **Plugin Features**

-* Easily create a highly customizable sign-up form and show it in your posts, pages and widgets by using a simple shortcode `[mc4wp_form]`
+* Easily create a highly customizable sign-up form
+* Show a sign-up form in your posts or pages using a simple shortcode `[mc4wp_form]`
+* Show a sign-up form in your sidebar or footer using the dedicated form widget.
-* Add a "sign-up to our newsletter" checkbox to your comment form, or *any* other form you like.
+* Add a "sign-up to our newsletter" checkbox to your comment form or *any* other form you like.
 * Built-in integration with BuddyPress, WordPress MultiSite, bbPress and Contact Form 7 forms.
-You can add sign-up checkboxes to these forms with 1 simple click.
 * Configuring this plugin is easy, all you need is your MailChimp API key.

-**Premium Features**
+**Premium features**

-* Design beautiful sign-up forms from your admin panel, no CSS knowledge required.
-* (Multiple) AJAX powered sign-up forms (no page reload after submitting).
-* Add all your list fields and interest groupings to your sign-up forms, no HTML knowledge required.
-* Gain insights in when, where and how your visitors subscribe with the subscribers log and beautiful line graphs.
-* Built-in integration with WooCommerce and Easy Digital Downloads.
-* Priority support.
+The premium version comes with better and unlimited forms, easier form styling, an unlocked field wizard, detailed statistics and priority support.

 [More information](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link) | [Screenshots](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/screenshots/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link) | [Demo](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link) | [Upgrade now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link)

-= MailChimp Sign-Up Form =
+= Sign-Up Forms =
-The plugin comes with an easy to way to build sign-up forms for your MailChimp lists.
-Add as many fields as you like and customize labels, placeholders, initial values etcetera in a simple way.
-Visitors never have to leave your website to subscribe to your MailChimp lists.
+This plugin comes with an easy but flexible way to build sign-up forms for your MailChimp lists.

+With the *add field* tool you can easily customize field labels, placeholders etcetera and have the HTML generated for you.
+If you want more control, you can just write the form mark-up yourself.

-Use the `[mc4wp_form]` shortcode to show a sign-up form in your posts and pages or use the widget to display a form in your widget areas.
+Use the `[mc4wp_form]` shortcode to display a sign-up form in your posts or pages or use the widget to show it in your widget areas, like your sidebar or footer.

-= "Sign-up to our newsletter?"
-Checkboxes =
+= Sign-Up Checkboxes =
-People who comment or register on your website are valuable visitors and most likely interested to be on your mailinglist as well.
-This plugin makes it easy for them to subscribe to your MailChimp lists, one mouse-click is all they need.
+Subscribing to your MailChimp lists should be easy for your visitors.
+This plugin gives you the option to add sign-up checkboxes to various forms so all your visitors have to do to subscribe is tick the checkbox.

-You can add sign-up checkboxes to ANY form you like, including Contact Form 7 forms.
+You can add sign-up checkboxes to your comment form, Contact Form 7 forms or *any* other form you like.

 **More information**